brunosardinepi/dungeonomics/README.md

 - [x] style monster/npc CRUD
 - [x] use get_object_or_404 on views
 - [x] delete campaign view needs to be styled
+- [x] check all titles and make sure they are using "title | super" format
 - [ ] users need to delete their account - should it be inactive or aaron hernandez?
 - [ ] tinymce uploads
 - [ ] use google mail servers instead of local mail server